telerik/ajax-docs/controls/htmlchart/server-side-programming/basic-configuration.md

 # Basic Configuration

-The [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) provides a rich set of properties and events which can help you configure the look and behaviour of the control.
+The [ASP.NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) provides a rich set of properties and events which can help you configure the look and behaviour of the control.
 In this article you	will find a list with the available public methods and properties of the control, and the arguments they accept.

 ## Attribute Properties of the Main Tag